L-Ribbestad/L-Ribbestad/README.md

-# Welcome!👋 Lukas is my name and I'm a Frontend Developer.
+# Welcome!
+Lukas is my name and I'm a Frontend Developer.
 Feel free to check out all my projects.
 I'm currently learning typescript.

 ## Projects